UnbreakableKid/react-class/lessons/2 - React/7 - Other Hooks.md

 In this example, `useCallback` is used to memoize the `handleSubmit` function.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

+#### Note:
+**This hook is very important to use when you are passing callbacks to child components.
+It will prevent unnecessary re-renders.** Because in JavaScript, 2 functions that are the same are not the same, since they have different references in memory.

 ### Difference with `useMemo`